solidoracle/matic-staking-dapp/README.md

 npx hardhat run --network matic scripts/2_deploy.js
 ```

-Remember to paste your staking contract number in the App.js file in Client
+Remember to paste your staking contract number in the App.js file in the Client folder

 ## Running Tests